alexjorgef/diatestsuite/README.md

 #### Start the cluster

-Start the local cluster by running the script: `./.temp-dumper/scripts/minikubeStart.sh`
+Start the local cluster by running the script: `(cd ./.temp-dumper/; ./scripts/minikubeStart.sh )`

 #### Install the platform

-1. Build the containers into cluster: `./.temp-dumper/scripts/minikubeBuild.sh`
+1. Build the containers into cluster: `(cd ./.temp-dumper/; ./scripts/minikubeBuild.sh )`
-2. Services and exchange scrapers: `./.temp-dumper/scripts/minikubeInstallPreSnap.sh`
+2. Services and exchange scrapers: `(cd ./.temp-dumper/; ./scripts/minikubeInstallPreSnap.sh)`
 3. Create a folder for PostgreSQL dump: `mkdir -p .mount-dumper-postgresdump`
 4. Mount the folder of your host filesystem as a shared volume in the cluster: `minikube mount --profile diadata-dumper "$(pwd)/.mount-dumper-postgresdump:/data/shared-postgres" --uid 70 --gid 70` (Note that uid 70 and gid 70 is due to postgres alpine image, normal image have different permissions)